 - Ceiling lights such as canned lights or any pendant lights

 Wall Mounted Flat Screen Televisions

 A flat-screen television is considered a seller’s personal property or chattel.
 Flat-screen TVs are mounted to the wall with a bracket.
 If a seller removes the flat screen that leaves the bracket, the buyer may not want it.

 Specify in the purchase sales agreement if you either want the flatscreen television or you want to exclude it.
 Additionally, be specific if you want the bracket left with the home, or have it removed and with holes filled and wall painted.
 All parties have to agree to the terms of the purchase agreement.What are fixtures in real estateClick To Tweet

 Include Items in the Purchase Agreement

 It is best to avoid the possibility of confusion by simply adding the items that you desire and think they are included in the purchase agreement.
 Discuss this with your Realtor.
 If you LOVE the dining room Restoration Hardware chandelier, make sure your Realtor includes that request in the purchase agreement.

-Realtors are now including model and a serial number of appliances on purchase contract to ensure it is the same item that they made the purchase on.
+Realtors are now including the model and the serial number of appliances on the purchase contract to ensure it is the same item that they made the purchase on.